 Infected USBs, CDs and DVDs

 Other means of external exploitation and intrusion, for example:

 Rogue Wi-Fi penetration

-As part of its responsibility for minimising risk and maximising business opportunities and ROI, an organisation’s leadership needs to make cyber security a top priority.
+As part of its responsibility for minimising risk and maximising business opportunities and return on investment(ROI), an organisation’s leadership needs to make cyber security a top priority.

 Effective cyber security depends on coordinated and integrated preparations for rebuffing, responding to and recovering from a range of possible attacks.
-There is no single standalone solution for cyber crime or for APTs.
+There is no single standalone solution to cyber crime or APTs.
 By their very nature APTs are designed to evade standard security controls.